 Spanish Studies majors should meet with their Spanish advisor prior to study abroad to discuss possible course options.
 Students who wish to pursue the ML minor are strongly encouraged to meet with the Chair of Modern Languages to discuss course options and to complete the proper paper work before going abroad.
 ML minors are required to take four distinct courses regardless of the credit value of each course.
 Therefore, language courses abroad worth more than 3 credits will satisfy only one of the required courses in the ML minor.
 For example, an ML minor who takes a 6 credit language course abroad will fulfill 3 credits in the ML minor (provided the course meets the criteria above) and 3 credits in A&S electives.

-Study abroad courses are not eligible to fulfill the communication intensive, diversity intensive, and international intensive course focus requirements on the student’s DAS.
+Study abroad courses are not eligible to fulfill the communication intensive, diversity intensive, and international intensive course focus requirements on the student’s Degree Audit.

 Students must complete all required exams onsite.
 In extreme situations and only at the request of the host institution, International Education staff will proctor an exam at Bentley.

 Occasionally, a student might need to make arrangements to take alternative final exams (assessments); typically, this happens when students take the first half of a course that runs for the full academic year, or if the host university's academic calendar conflicts with Bentley's.
 In this case, students are responsible to arrange alternative assessments with their professors before returning home.
 When arranging an alternative assessment, it is the student's responsibility to pay careful attention to what the professor requires in order to satisfy the alternative assessment.
-Students should make sure they have evidence in writing of what was agreed with the professor, especially if it differs from something in writing in a syllabus or email.
+Students must have evidence in writing of what was agreed with the professor, especially if it differs from the syllabus.

-Grading systems vary around the world.
-If your program utilizes an American-style, A-F grade scale, Bentley will post those grades.
-If your host institution utilizes a different grading system, your Bentley grades will be calculated according to an approved grade conversion scale.
-If you have, or anticipate having, any issues with grades earned abroad, you must address them with the faculty and program administrators abroad, ideally before returning home.
+Grading systems vary significantly around the world.
+Students who have any issues with grades earned abroad must address them with the faculty and program administrators abroad as early as possible, ideally before returning home.
 Bentley is obligated to honor the courses and grades as reported by the partner institution or study abroad program.
-Bentley cannot change or omit any courses and grades reported by the host institution or program.
-For more information about transcripts and the grading scale, please visit Transcripts and Grades from Abroad.
+Bentley cannot change or omit any courses or grades reported by the host institution or program.
+For more information about transcripts and equivalencies, please visit Transcripts and Grades from Abroad.